 Trying to dress a toddler can be one of the most mind-bending, patience-testing challenges you'll face as a parent.

-But hold in there, these tips will help.
-On today's Kinderling Helpline, listener Sarah asked our resident child expert Chris Minogue how to win the almost unwinnable war of clothing her almost three-year-old son, and Chris had some great, common-sense advice that all parents can use.
+But hang in there, these tips will help.
+In a recent Feed Play Love Helpline, listener Sarah asked our resident child expert Chris Minogue how to win the almost unwinnable war of clothing her almost three-year-old son, and Chris had some great, common-sense advice that all parents can use.

 Chris recommends that you pick your battles where possible.